kuamatzin/price-tracker-gas-stations/docs/prd/epic-2-core-laravel-api-business-logic.md

 # Epic 2: Core Laravel API & Business Logic

 **Goal:** Build the comprehensive Laravel REST API that serves as the backbone of FuelIntel, providing all pricing intelligence endpoints that both the Telegram bot and web dashboard will consume.
-This epic transforms raw price data into actionable insights through business logic for competitor analysis, historical trends, geographic filtering, and price calculations.
-Upon completion, any client can access full pricing intelligence via well-documented API endpoints.
+This epic transforms raw price data into actionable insights through business logic for competitor analysis, historical trends, geographic filtering, price calculations, and **multi-station management**.
+Upon completion, any client can access full pricing intelligence via well-documented API endpoints with support for users managing multiple fuel stations.

 ## Story 2.1: API Authentication & User Management